 Expensive frame materials

-If you have windows with frames made of expensive materials like fibreglass, it’s usually cheaper to hire a window repair expert to fix or replace any damaged glass instead of swapping out the whole window.
-This way, you can keep your current frames and save a bit of money on replacement costs.
+If your windows have frames made of expensive materials like fibreglass, it’s usually cheaper to hire a window repair expert to fix or replace any damaged glass rather than replace the whole window.

 When Should You Replace Your Windows?